Loading lesson…

 The big idea: we are building minds faster than we can understand them.
 Interpretability is the project to close that gap.

-What is the core idea behind "Why Models Are Hard to Reason About"?
+What is the main idea of "Why Models Are Hard to Reason About"?

-Which best describes the scope of "Why Models Are Hard to Reason About"?
+Which action would help you apply "Why Models Are Hard to Reason About" responsibly?